microsoft/pxt/docs/blog/online-learning.md

 **Posted on March 10th, 2020 by [pelikhan](https://github.com/pelikhan)**

-Many schools have closed or my soon close to help prevent the spread of illness.
+Many schools have closed or might soon close to help prevent the spread of illness.
 Educators may need to find ways to promote and continue learning for students without a classroom.
 We thought that it might be helpful to again highlight the learning resources available with MakeCode that can help support online learning.

 ## MakeCode Arcade